 When kept well in captivity, a yellow-footed tortoise can be expected to live about 50-60 years.

 Imagine you are a tortoise loping through the humid forests of South America.
 All around you is the buzz and chatter of insect and bird life.
 The ground is covered with fallen leaves, fallen fruit, and as you crawl over it, it too crawls under you, practically alive with insect life.
 Termites’ nests, anthills, earthworms, beetles and creepy-crawlies are everywhere.
 This is a place of biological abundance, and you are never short on food.

 In the rainforest, no matter what time of year it is, there is always some fruit tree coming into season and dropping its bounty into the tortoise’s path.
 So of course, as a tortoise-keeper, you will need to provide fruit as a big component of your pet’s diet.
 Tropical fruits such as pineapple, guava and papaya are best, but temperature fruits like figs, apples and strawberries are perfectly alright as well.
 Any type of melon is fine too.
+More thorough lists of foods – and where you can get them – are given in Practical Tortoise Care.
 As always, variety is the best and safest strategy.

 Also freely available on the forest floor is a lot of leaf litter and some plants like ferns and grasses.
 Though yellow-footed tortoises are not exactly a grazing species like the African sulcata tortoise, grass can form a small part of their diet.
 Their digestive system can handle limited quantities of the silica that grasses and ferns contain, so the bulk of the plant-based part of their diet should be lettuces, dandelion, flowers and clover.